-Kent State University Online Advanced Practice Registered Nursing (APRN) Programs
+Kent State University Online NP & CNS Programs

-Additionally, a Post-Master’s Certificate is offered with a Psychiatric-Mental Health Nurse Practitioner (PMHNP) specialization.
-No campus visits are required for these 100% online programs, however, students do complete a clinical preceptorship at an approved site local to them.
+No campus visits are required for these 100 percent online programs; however, students do complete a clinical preceptorship at an approved site local to them.

 KSU is a designated Center of Excellence in Nursing Education through the National League for Nursing.
-Courses are designed by expert faculty with many years of practical experience.
+Courses are designed by expert faculty with extensive practical experience.
 Class sizes are kept small, allowing for individualized attention and more personalized interaction.
 Tests and exams are proctored virtually and delivered through Blackboard Learn.

 Generally, CNS duties trend towards administrative and leadership roles as opposed to direct patient care, although this varies from position to position.
 Graduates are eligible to take the AG-CNS certification exam through the American Nurses Credentialing Center (ANCC).

 Women’s health nurse practitioners focus on direct patient care of women, generally during the years from early adolescence through late adulthood.
-According to Nurse Practitioners in Women’s Health (NPWH), the role of women’s health NPs includes administering fertility evaluations, pregnancy testing, contraceptive care, breast cancer screening and evaluation, well-women exams, general health assessments, pap-smears, and other screenings.
+According to the National Association of Nurse Practitioners in Women’s Health, a women’s health nurse practitioner (WHNP) is an advanced practice registered nurse (APRN), prepared at the master’s or doctoral level to provide holistic, client-centered primary care and specialized care for women, and is inclusive of all gender identities, from puberty through the adult lifespan.
+The role of women’s health NPs includes administering fertility evaluations, pregnancy testing, contraceptive care, breast cancer screening and evaluation, well-women exams, general health assessments, pap-smears, and other screenings.

 In addition, WHNPs may address problems with menstruation and menopause, urinary issues and incontinence, sexually transmitted diseases, endometriosis, and general sexual health.
 WHNPs care for women before, during, and after pregnancy.
 Graduates are eligible to take the WHNP-BC certification exam through the National Certification Corporation (NCC).